renanferreira/xpto-toggler/README.md

 It is required to import the JSON sample files under /db-samples folder to preserve the document schema.

-Is also necessary to create the indexes:
+Is also required to create the indexes:

 toogle
 * A compound index with toggleName and toggleVersion elements